Frequently Asked Questions

 I could see the speed limit sign ahead, so why did I receive a Notice?

-Where speed limits change there will be a large 'gateway' speed limit sign on either side of the road.
+Where speed limits change there will be a large 'gateway' speed limit sign on at least one side of the road.
 The new limit does not apply until you have reached and passed the sign.

 How do I know the speed is correct?